MY CASE AGAINST INVESTMENT NEWSLETTERS

 As Mattew Carr noted in his email, "What we're seeing are the dangerous hallmarks of irrational exuberance.
 The speculation is fed by news of price increases that ignites investor enthusiasm, which spurs prices higher and draws more investors in as share prices continue to swell.
 The value of the investment - the reality - is no longer important.

 The gambler's mentality takes charge, goaded on by the envy of other investors' successes."

 That is a reason why I rely more on the tape and watch the charts by placing my valuations and DD as the second bullet of my decision list.

 Let’s get back to our main topic.
-Newsletter after newsletter offer investment advisory services promising juicy returns from the gurus of investment.
+Newsletter after newsletter offers investment advisory services promising juicy returns from the gurus of investment.

-I always have one question on my mind: if the newsletters publishers are so successful in their stock picks and generate triple-digit returns, why in the world they need your pity $49/year subscription fee?!
+I always have one question on my mind: if the publishers of the newsletter are so successful in their stock picks and generate triple-digit returns, why in the world do they need your pity $49/year subscription fee?!